xtry/Coinbase-market-feed-application/README.md

 ## Bottleneck of the client design
 I subscribed to the `level2_50` channel and its snapshot can grow large.
 My experiments showed choosing an `8 Mb` (websocket) payload is a good approach, better payload numbers can be looked up from the manual.
 The frequency can be also ms based, so a streaming approach would be beneficial.
 Other Coinbase channels might need even larger payload size (i.e. `level2` by providing more in-depth details), so we need to be cautious on what data we actually need and which channel can supply us.

 Caveat: I have already built similar architecture in both GCP & AWS.
+I'll take a closer look on GCP services this time.
 ## Architecture in detail
 <p align="center">
   <img src="https://github.com/user-attachments/assets/56f70ff9-072a-4e22-bfb0-a2d1ab34c5da">